 Non-IgE-Mediated Food Allergies are Important!

-Non-IgE-mediated food allergies are important to be aware of because they can present differently than IgE-mediated allergies.
-They can cause severe reactions and even be life-threatening.
+Non-IgE-mediated food allergies are important to be aware of.
+They present differently than IgE-mediated allergies but can cause severe reactions and even be life-threatening.
 If you think your child may have a non-IgE-mediated allergy, speak with your allergist.

 Thanks for reading this post “What are non-IgE-mediated food allergies, like FPIES?”
 Do you have any questions about food allergies?
 Reach out to me!
 And be sure to check out my other blog posts and podcast episodes about all things food allergy.
 Thanks for reading!